2007 Hawaii Warriors football team: Nevada

-Boise State (Rivalry)

-Previous meeting: Hawaii 34 @ #25 Boise State 41 (2006)
+Boise State

-The 13th-ranked University of Hawai'i football team claimed its first outright Western Athletic Conference championship after a 39–27 victory over No. 17 Boise State, Friday night, at a sold-out, raucous crowd at 50,000-seat Aloha Stadium.
+The 15th-ranked University of Hawai'i football team claimed its first outright Western Athletic Conference championship after a 39–27 victory over No. 19 Boise State, Friday night, at a sold-out, raucous crowd at 50,000-seat Aloha Stadium.
 The win keeps the Warriors' (11–0, 8–0 WAC) hopes alive of a Bowl Championship Series game.

 Hawai'i snapped Boise State's streak of 18 straight WAC wins and a six-game losing streak to the Broncos (10–2, 7–1).
 It also snapped BSU's stranglehold of the conference title, ending the Broncos five-year reign.
 The victory extended UH's win streak to a new school-record 12 straight.

 UH also captured WAC championships in 1992 and 1999, however, those were shared with other teams.

 Heisman Trophy candidate Colt Brennan led the Warrior aerial attack with 495 yards and five touchdowns, while also rushing for another score.
 Brennan broke three major college records following his first TD of the night to Ryan Grice-Mullen, breaking Ty Detmer's mark for most career touchdowns, most TDs responsible for and most points responsible for.

 "I think we proved something tonight with all of the so-called experts who picked Boise to beat us", Brennan said.
 "It was a great win for us, the school and the state.
 The faith on this team is huge.
 We believe in ourselves."

 Receiver Davone Bess set a new school record with 15 receptions for 181 yards and two touchdowns.
 With the two scores, he and Brennan tied the NCAA mark for passing combinations with 39 career TDs.
 Jason Rivers had 11 catches for 113 yards and one touchdown.
 C.J.
 Hawthorne had 111 yards and one score.

 Friday's contest was a match-up between two of the nation's top offensive teams.
 Coming into the game, Hawai'i was No. 1 in the country averaging 48.0 points per game and third at 523.9 yards per contest.
 Boise State, meanwhile, was third with 44.2 points and 10th at 488.7 yards.
 The Warriors finished the game with 574 yards of total offense and held the Broncos to a season-low 101 yards rushing.

 UH also limited BSU star running back Ian Johnson to 86 yards on the ground.
 Following a 50-yard dash which put the Broncos up 7–0, the Warrior defense allowed only 19 yards the rest of the game to the Heisman hopeful.